CSV / PDF Importing

 How do I download my transactions?

-If your bank allows it, there will typically be a way to download a CSV version of your statements or transactions between a certain date range within your bank's web portal.
+If your bank allows it, there will typically be a way to download your statements or transactions in CSV or PDF format directly from the bank's web portal, either for a specific period, or for a custom date range.
 Try searching in the area where you can download statements.
 If you need help locating this, you may need to contact your bank.

 Check below for guides on exporting transactions for: